kazyklas/personal-blog/docs/books/04_real-life.md

 **Only when we allow ourselves to surrender the perfect imagination, only then we are able to live with more ease.**

 **Happiness is equal to reality without the expectations.**

+## Get the fulfilled life, not just impressive style

+What we need or want is strongly influenced by the social media and our surroundings.
+The marketing companies are telling us what we need, want and desire and we adopt their thoughts and make it our own and we don't even know about it.
+The defense against this is really hard, as we are hardwired to fit in order to survive.
+And as we are going through life, we are changing our style in order to fit into groups that we are part of.
+Maybe you are thinking that you are above this, that you are not slave of a marketing companies, huge brands and so on, that you are good enough to with second hand clothes batik t-shirt and converse shoes.
+Well you are part of that particular group as well and you are adopting their style.

+What you should get from this is that you should be very conscious about who do you surround yourself with.
+Those people will most likely influence you.
+And as always, the energy that you are emitting will attract people with the same energy.
+Your relationships will be perfect mirror of yourself.
+So this implicates that you can change your energy and your style and attract exactly what you want.

+How to test what you really want.
+Make a list of 101 things that you want.
+Whatever it can be.
+Have a coffee in some coffee shop, travel somewhere, buy new shoes, buy that new laptop.
+Monitor yourself while you are writing those things, do you feel the enjoyment, are those things yours or did you get them from the social media, surroundings or different people?